oxmc/Discordbot/README.md

 # Setup

-First before installing any thing, make a discord bot at the <a href="">Discord developer portal</a>.
+First before installing any thing, make a discord bot at the <a href="https://discord.com/developers/applications">Discord developer portal</a>.

 Then get the bot's client id.